-76. Fundamentals of Speech.
+76. FUNDAMENTALS OF SPEECH.
 Either semester.
 3 credits.

 A course designed especially for majors in the College of Education.
 Effective speaking for the classroom teacher with emphasis upon organization, delivery, voice, and articulation.
+Introduction to the problems of the speech handicapped school child.